 Visually Impaired (VI) Itinerant: Itinerant teaching services which may include direct instruction to students who are visually impaired, adaptations to regular and/or individualized curriculum materials into large print or Braille, monitoring of low incidence materials and equipment, consultation and collaboration with regular and special education personnel.

 Transition Partnership Program (TPP): The TPP provides transition services for students in district special education programs.
-These services include a team of professionals who offer whatever assistance as necessary toward this transition, from career counseling to transportation, finding employment and locating a place to live.
-The students participate in a two-semester life skills course, which includes decision-making career assessment, job preparation and life skills for living independently; a formal Individual Transition Plan is developed for each student to determine the appropriate vocational goal and action plan; assisting students to obtain training and employment upon completion of high school.
+These services include a team of professionals who offer whatever assistance is necessary toward this transition, from career counseling to transportation, finding employment, and locating a place to live.
+The students participate in a two-semester life skills course, which includes decision-making career assessment, job preparation, and life skills for living independently.
+A formal Individual Transition Plan is developed for each student to determine the appropriate vocational goal and action plan, assisting students to obtain training and employment upon completion of high school.
 This program provides follow-up for two years after completion of high school.

 WorkAbility: A project offered through some districts and is open to all students 18 years of age and older, in a county program, who meet the enrollment criteria as established by the WorkAbility staff and state-mandated guidelines.
 It is designed to prepare students with disabilities for competitive or supported employment at the completion of their school program.
 Students are placed at community-based employment training sites and earn wages based on their abilities.